 Symptoms (most often gross or microscopic hematuria) usually do not develop until the tumor is large or metastatic, so incidental discovery is common.

-Treat most localized RCC by radical nephrectomy.
+Treat most localized RCC by surgery, active surveillance or thermal ablation.

 Treat advanced RCC with combination immunotherapy, targeted drug therapies, interferon alfa-2b or IL-2, palliative radiation, and/or surgery